-- Kaleb’s paper “Cell invasion in vivo via rapid exocytosis of a transient lysosome-derived membrane domain” is accepted by Development Cell.
+- Kaleb’s paper “Cell invasion in vivo via rapid exocytosis of a transient lysosome-derived membrane domain” is the featured article in Development Cell.

 September of 2017

 - Ranjay’s Dispatch comes out in Current Biology.
 Morphogenesis: Shaping tissues through extracellular force gradients.
 Curr Biol.
 2017 Sep 11;27(17):R850-R852. doi: 10.1016/j.cub.2017.07.040.

 - Kaleb Naegeli begins new exciting post-doc at the UNC Catalyst for Rare Diseases–a research group at the Eshelman School of Pharmacy dedicated to understanding the basic biology of rare genetic conditions that interfaces with patient organizations to develop novel therapies for woefully understudied diseases.

 - Dave spends June and July Co-directing the MBL Embryology Course with Rich Schneider and then attending Basement membrane workshop & Collagen Gordon Research Conference.
 Love these amazing students